bonevbs/bonevbs.github.io/_pages/software.md

   - /software.html
 ---

-I enjoy writing software and making it available, so it may benefit others.
-Some projects that are publicly avaiable and which I am proud of are listed here.
-A complete list is available on [my GitHub page](https://github.com/bonevbs).
+Some projects that are publicly avaiable are listed here.
+More van be found on [my GitHub page](https://github.com/bonevbs).

 ## torch-harmonics